JcrayDotCom/jcray.modules/README.md

 (Working on.)

 These modules will be used on [Jcray](http://jcray.com).
+All modules files are located in the /modules/ folder.

 ## Why modules ?
 Developing modules directly in a web-ui can be painfull (because Jcray is a game creation system, not an IDE ;).
 You can use this repo to develop your modules using your